Klara Geywitz: Political career

 Since 2020, Geywitz has been working for the Brandenburg Court of Audit.

+Minister for Housing, Urban Development and Building, 2021–present

-On 6 December 2021, she was announced as Federal Minister for Housing, Urban Development and Building in the Scholz cabinet.
+On 6 December 2021, Geywitz was announced as Federal Minister for Housing, Urban Development and Building in the Scholz cabinet.

+In October 2023, Geywitz participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Scholz and President Emmanuel Macron.